Why 'The Hunt' Director Decided Not to Push Back Against Critics

 [This story contains spoilers for The Hunt]

 When The Hunt was targeted by conservative media outlets and politicians in August 2019, director Craig Zobel knew it wasn't personal, especially once another controversial film, Warner Bros.'
 Joker, experienced similar treatment just weeks later.
-Pundits — and even President Donald Trump — painted The Hunt as a dangerous film meant to inspire liberal rage against conservatives in America, and the uproar ultimately saw Universal cancel the film.
+Pundits — and even President Donald Trump — painted The Hunt as a dangerous film meant to inspire liberal rage against conservatives in America, and the uproar ultimately saw Universal cancel the film's release.

 Heat Vision breakdown